Who we are

 We are a collective of engineers, ecologists, landowners, and volunteers working to restore the natural water systems of the Almanzora Valley.

-Our mission is practical: to rebuild the hydrological foundations that sustain life in one of Europe’s most water-stressed regions.
+The mission is practical: to rebuild the hydrological foundations that sustain life in one of Europe’s most water-stressed regions.

 Our Purpose